Video: The Unofficial Nickname of 5 Common Fighter Aircrafts of US Army

 C-17 Globemaster III with Moose

-Used as a "pack horse", but the C-17's nickname is Moose, and it was given a somewhat odd reason.
-Each time the C-17 refueled, the C-17 pushed excess pressure through the air vents, a process that produced a sound similar to the call of a moose calling for a mate.
+The C-17 was used as a "pack horse," but its nickname is Moose, for an odd reason.
+When the C-17 was refueled, it pushed excess pressure through the air vents, producing a sound similar to a moose calling for a mate.

 5.Nickname of F/A-18 Super Hornet: Rhino